-Since it was first released in 2013, Chromecast along with successors Chromecast 2 and Chromecast Ultra, has been a big success for Google: The tiny, straightforward streaming device can move content effortlessly from your phone or tablet to the big screen, so it's no real surprise that it's proved so popular with users and reviewers.
+Since it was first released in 2013, Chromecast has been refreshed twice.
+The 3rd generation is the latest and fastest, and also offers a high end 4K UHD option on the Chromecast Ultra.
+The tiny, easy-to-use streaming device can move content effortlessly from your phone or tablet to the big screen, but it also has a number of advanced features.
 Read on for our Google Chromecast tips and tricks on how to get the most out of the dongle.

 - Connect Chromecast to Google Home

 - Transfer your VR content to your TV

 - Reset your Chromecast

 The Chromecast is a little HDMI dongle that connects to a HDMI port on your TV.
 It requires power to operate, and is charged via a USB port on the back of your TV or by connecting it to a wall outlet (the 4K-capable Chromecast Ultra requires a wall connection for power).